ycpcs/cs201-fall2020/assign/assign05.md

 ## Your Task

 Your task is to implement a renderer for the [Mandelbrot Set](http://en.wikipedia.org/wiki/Mandelbrot_set), using [parallel computation](../lectures/lecture17.html) to speed up the rendering process.

+You can see a demo (which also allows zooming by selecting a region with the mouse): [Simple Mandelbrot](mandelbrot-obfuscated.jar) or [ColorChooser Mandelbrot](mandelbrot2-obfuscated.jar).

 For example, using the default values produces the following generated output file (click to see larger version):